xuankimtran/docs-1/pages/katalon-studio/docs/record-web-utility.md

    During your recording, Katalon captures the objects that you have interacted with.
 When saving test script, **Katalon Web Recorder** exports a list of objects used in the test case.
 Choose a directory you want your test objects to reside to continue.

-   > Refer to chapter 2 of the course: [Create and Execute Test Cases](https://academy.katalon.com/courses/create-execute-test-cases//?utm_source=kat_docs_record&utm_medium=bottom_link&utm_campaign=academy_promotion) on Katalon Academy for manual mode instruction.
+   > Refer to chapter 2 of the course: [Create and Execute Test Cases](https://academy.katalon.com/courses/create-execute-test-cases//?utm_source=kat_docs_record&utm_medium=bottom_link&utm_campaign=academy_promotion) to learn more about manually executing Test Cases.

 ## Record Using Existing Test Case